Red Blooded Woman: Background and composition

-"Red Blooded Woman" is a hip hop and synthpop track, the former being a genre Minogue newly experimented with on the album.
+"Red Blooded Woman" is a hip hop, synthpop, and R&B track, the former being a genre Minogue newly experimented with on the album.
 A vocoded "Boy!
 Boy!" hook and "candy-coated la la las" are both repeated during the bridge.
 A male choir also provides backing vocals in a "ghostly" manner, according to Slant Magazine editor Sal Cinquemani.
-Like numerous songs from the album, "Red Blooded Woman" references music from the 1980s: its line "You got me spinning round, round, round, round like a record" alludes to British band Dead or Alive's 1985 song "You Spin Me Round (Like a Record)", but also her 2000 hit single Spinning Around.
+Like numerous songs from the album, "Red Blooded Woman" references music from the 1980s: its line "You got me spinning round, round, round, round like a record" alludes to British band Dead or Alive's 1985 song "You Spin Me Round (Like a Record)", but also her 2000 hit single "Spinning Around".
 Remixes by English electronica artists Narcotic Thrust and Whitey were included on the 12-inch picture single.